phil-lavin/libfprint-java/README.md

 Installing
 ==========

 Instructions are based on installing on Debian (Raspbian) on an RaspberryPi (armhf architecture).
-From memory, they don't differ from when I installed on an AMD64 Debian install.
+Also tested on an i386 Debian install.

 I worked as a normal user named 'pi'.
-I'm assuming you have git and all the things you need to compile (gcc et al) as well as the Java JDK.
+I'm assuming you have git and all the things you need to compile (gcc et al) as well as the Java JDK (the openjdk-7-jdk package is fine).

 First install the required libraries: